Darrick-Oliver/MonitorInputSwitcher/README.md

 - 2 Pushbuttons
 - Monitor Switcher PCB (Or soldered breadboard)

-Check circuit diagram image to create the circuit.
+Check PCB diagram to create the circuit on a breadboard.

 # 2. Installing software